 A New Home for Kirkland Museum of Fine & Decorative Art

-Kirkland Museum is temporarily closed because we are building a new facility and relocating to 12th Avenue & Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Creative District.
-The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open in early 2018.
+Kirkland Museum is temporarily closed while we relocate to 1201 Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Creative District.
+The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, will open March 10, 2018.